tguild/vehicle_signal_specification/README.md

 provisions of the license provided by the LICENSE file in this repository.

 # VEHICLE SIGNAL SPECIFICATION
 This repository specifies a data model that can be used in automotive applications to communicate different kinds of data that are relevant in an automotive context.
 The data model is adapted to handle both the signal data that is related to the various sensors and actuators on vehicle buses, and the type of data that is more commonly associated with the infotainment system, such as media data.

-Further, the repository also specifies sets of data in different domains, such as the Car domain and the Media domain, that are expected to be of common interest for automotive applications.

-A standardized vehicle data specification allows for an industry actor to use a common naming space for communication and, ultimately, abstracts underlying vehicle implementation details.
+A standardized vehicle data specification allows an industry actor to use a common naming space for communication and, ultimately, abstracts underlying vehicle implementation details.

-The collection of vehicle data specifications is vendorindependent.
+The representation of vehicle data specifications is vendor independent.
 Vendor-specific extensions can be specified in a dedicated and uncontrolled branch of the specification tree.

 The format of the directories and specification files is aimed at allowing easy, git-based management with branching, merging, and release.
-With this in mind, the vehicle data specification can be broken up into smaller files that can be edited and re-used while minimizing merge conflicts.
+With this in mind, the vehicle signal specification can be broken up into smaller files that can be edited and re-used while minimizing merge conflicts.